justjam2013/homebridge-virtual-accessories/README.md

     - **Sun Events trigger.** Activates the sensor when the selected event happens: sunrise, sunset, and golden hour (for the photographers among us).
 The sensor resets after a brief delay.
     - **Switch trigger.** To create a switch triggered sensor, create a virtual switch accessory with a companion sensor.
 This is just the easier way of implementing a switch triggered sensor.
 A future version may provide the ability to create this pairing as a sensor with a switch trigger.

-Extended virtual accessories:

--   **Dynamic Timer.** Allows you to create a timer whose duration can be manually changed in the Home app.
-To create a dynamic timer, create a virtual switch accessory with a timer and select `isDynamic`.

 <span align="right">
   <h6>